Set Up an Input

 Launch a New Input

-Once you’ve identified a log source from which you want to collect data, the next step is to configure an input.
+When you identify a log source from which you want to collect data, the next step is to configure an input.
 To initiate the input setup:

 1. Navigate to System > Inputs.

-2. Select and launch input:
+2. Select and launch the input:

-• Click the Launch new input button.
+• Select Launch new input .

 • Enter the required information to configure the input.
-(Refer to the input documentation for specific configuration settings related to your input type.)
+Refer to the input documentation for specific configuration settings related to your input type.

 • Click Launch input.